15 February 2016

 In 1581 he noticed a swinging chandelier being moved to swing in larger and smaller arcs by air currents.
 He experimented with two swinging pendulums and found they kept time together although he started one with a large sweep and the other with a smaller sweep.
 It was almost 100 years before a swinging pendulum was used to create an accurate timepiece.

-But during that time he wrote one of his finest works, Two New Sciences, about the laws of motion and the principles of mechanics.
+Following his conviction for heresy and subsequent house arrest, from 1633 until his death at Arcetri in 1642, Galileo wrote one of his finest works, Two New Sciences, about the laws of motion and the principles of mechanics.

-Pisa's famous leaning tower in the Piazza
+Pisa's famous leaning tower is unmissable

 Travel tip: